14th December 2016

 24th November, 1st December, 7th December

-Celebrated author and academic Marina Warner, who has recently joined Birkbeck, will be offering 3 classes on ‘Sanctuary’ in the autumn term of 2015.
-More info here.
+Celebrated author and academic Marina Warner, who has recently joined Birkbeck, offered 3 classes on ‘Sanctuary’ in the autumn term of 2015.

 25th November 2015